 Remote is a (big) (growing) thing

 That’s right.
 In the US alone remote working has grown by 103% since 2005 and 6.5% in 2014.
 Studies repeatedly show employees are now not at their desk 50-60% of the time.
-Many Fortune 1000 companies are in the midst of completely overhauling their work spaces around the fact that employees are already mobile.
-Corporate communications best practices now involves tackling the challenge of removing barriers for remote workers.
+Many Fortune 1000 companies are in the midst of completely overhauling their workspaces around the fact that employees are already mobile.
+Corporate communications best practices now involve tackling the challenge of removing barriers for remote workers.
 Whether ‘remote’ is offsite, the factory floor, in their car or working from the home office – they all need to feel connected and engaged with your communications.
-Not getting around it – it’s a big pain point, and a big challenge that must be met.
+Not getting around it – it’s a big pain point and a big challenge that must be met.
 See our whitepaper – Communicating with remote employees.

 Multichannel is the new black

 Proclaiming ‘<fill in the blank> channel is dead!’ every time you want to introduce a new channel is so last year.
 One method of communication in an organization is never enough.
 A new internal communications tool should not simply replace legacy or existing channels.
 Employees have channel preferences, plus there are routes more suited for certain types of messaging than others.
 Instead, you need to be at the center of your communications strategy – and understand the power of each of your communication channels.
 What’s the answer?
 Take a multichannel approach, playing to the strengths of each medium.
-Instead of dropping channels, join the dots between strategy, behaviors and technology, to improve the flow and quality of communication and collaboration.”
+Instead of dropping channels, join the dots between strategy, behaviors, and technology, to improve the flow and quality of communication and collaboration.”

 You’ve got to tell it to sell it

 Creating and pushing out a communication in the workplace from the top down no longer works.
 Employees want to understand ‘why’, they want the WIIFM factor (What’s In It For Me) – and be compelled to change and engage.
 You’ve got fleeting opportunities to make a point, catch the eye and make your case.
 Especially if your audience is dispersed and diverse.
 It is difficult to connect, inspire and get people to act on just logic and reason alone.
-Storytelling brings hard data, facts and figures to life.
+Storytelling brings hard data, facts, and figures to life.
 What does storytelling look like?
-It uses all the tools available to you, such as videos, infographics, podcasts, narration and images.
+It uses all the tools available to you, such as videos, infographics, podcasts, narration, and images.
 Read more at this All Things IC blog post.